DIYBookScanner/spreads/doc/plugins.rst

 combine
 -------
-Combines images from the left and right images to a single folder.
+Combines images from the left and right devices to a single folder.

+.. option:: --first-page FIRST_PAGE, -fp FIRST_PAGE

+   Only active when the ``combine`` plugin is active (it is enabled by default).
+   Select which devices has the first page (default: left).
+Use this when you have changed your setup (e.g. switched to paperback scanning mode on the DIY BookScanner).

 .. _postproc_plugs: